gnang/HypermatrixAlgebraPackage/README.md

 As illustrated by the previous instructions, the product of compatible second order hypermatrices recovers the usual matrix product.
-Other basic hypermatrix operations including addition and multiplication by scalars are quite similar to their matrix counter part.
+Other basic hypermatrix operations including addition and multiplication by scalars are quite similar to their matrix counter part in sage.
 The hypermatrix transpose amounts to a clyclic permutation of the entry indices and is performed as follows

 ```python